-Comfortably in second place, driven by the guidance of cloud-first CEO Satya Nadella, Microsoft continues its dominance with enterprise customers.
+Comfortably in second place, driven the guidance of cloud-first CEO Satya Nadella, Microsoft continues its dominance with enterprise customers.
 With long-standing C-suite relationships built through decades of Windows and Office use, the company offers a safe bet for organizations looking to dip their toes into the cloud.
 It also does not hurt that the company’s Office 365 and Microsoft Teams offerings are a curent favorite among enterprise customers.

 Azure’s compute offerings are simply called Virtual Machines.
 Like AWS, it also has helper tools such as Cloud Services, Azure Autoscaling, and Resource Manager to aid customers in fully maximizing its VMs.
 For storage, Azure SQL Database and Azure DocumentDB are the company’s bestseller solutions for SQL and NoSQL requirements.
 Other offerings include its core Azure Storage Service, Azure Blob Block Storage, Table, Queue & File Storage, and Azure Backup.

 For multi-cloud or hybrid requirements, Azure beats both AWS and GCP through its well-established Azure Stack offering.
 This provides customers with the hardware and software required to deploy Azure public cloud services from a local data centre with a shared management portal, code and APIs for simple interoperability.

 And just like AWS, Azure offers an easy-to-use price calculator for would-be customers.